 Spend the most incredible five weeks of your life travelling to East Africa's top wildlife areas, rainforests, beaches and lakes - embarking on this Vic Falls to Nairobi Gorilla Trekking Overland Safari!

 Start off with game viewing in the untamed South Luangwa National Park in Zambia, followed by a few days of relaxation on the shores of Lake Malawi.
 Ferry off to the tropical beaches of Zanzibar Island to put your feet up or get active in the clear warm waters.
-Set off on an optional camping trip to the Serengeti Park & Ngorongoro Crater in Tanzania to see the plethora of wild animals roaming these top Tanzanian game parks!
+Set off on an optional camping trip to the epic Serengeti Park or go game viewing in Ngorongoro Crater to see the plethora of wild animals found in this top Tanzanian game park.

 Go game viewing in the world-famous Masai Mara, drive through the Great Rift Valley and explore Lake Nakuru National Park in Kenya.
-Cross into Uganda for the magical experience of trekking African Mountain Gorillas in the rainforests and trek chimpanzees in Budongo Forest.
+Cross into Uganda for the magical experience of trekking African Mountain Gorillas in the rainforests of Bwindi and chimpanzees in Budongo Forest.

 We wrap up this very reasonably priced accommodated East Africa & Gorilla Trekking Safari in Nairobi, Kenya.

-This extraordinary East Africa & Gorilla Trekking Safari sets off from Victoria Falls, crossing into neighbouring Zambia.
-From Livingstone, near Vic Falls, we journey towards the rapidly-developing Zambian capital of Lusaka.
+This extraordinary East Africa & Gorilla Trekking Safari departs from Victoria Falls, crossing into neighbouring Zambia.
+From Livingstone, near Vic Falls, we journey to the fringes of the rapidly-developing Zambian capital of Lusaka, a vibrant African city where traditional and modern lifestyles meet.

+Along the way, we pass bustling markets, small villages and rural landscapes.
 As we drive deeper into Zambia you will see the vegetation becoming more sub-tropical and the roads a little rougher.
 Zambia's wilderness areas remain wild and unspoilt, having undergone little development.
 The largely unexplored wild places of Zambia offer an uncrowded and authentic African wildlife adventure.
+This evening your guides make a hearty dinner and fill you in on the adventures ahead.

 Early this morning we leave Petauke and travel to the boundary of South Luangwa National Park.
-Along the way we stop at a local textile initiative to view the fabric production (closed December to March) and browse the fabric products made by the community.
-For the next two nights we base ourselves on the banks of the Luangwa River.
+Along the way, we stop at a local textile initiative in Chipata where you can view the fabric production process (March to December) and browse the fabric products made by the community.
+For the next two nights, we base ourselves on the banks of the Luangwa River.

 Continuing our East African exploration we cross into Malawi, known as the Warm Heart of Africa.
 Entering Malawi we travel to Lake Malawi, the third largest and second deepest lake in Africa.

-The historical town of Ngala Beach lies in the Nkhotakota Region, on the shores of the incredibly scenic Lake Malawi.
+We make our way to the historical town of Ngala Beach in the Nkhotakota Region, on the shores of the incredibly scenic Lake Malawi.
 Our lodge is located right next to Lake Malawi, which enjoys a pleasant climate for swimming year-round.
 Time allowing you can go snorkelling straight away, or take a swim and a stroll on the sandy beach.

-Day six of our Vic Falls to Nairobi Gorilla Trekking Safari takes us a little further north along the shores of Lake Malawi to our base for the next three nights.
+Day seven of our Vic Falls to Kenya & Gorillas Tour takes us a little further north along the shores of Lake Malawi to our base for the next two nights.

 Today we leave Lake Malawi and cross into neighbouring Tanzania.
 Ascending out of the Great Rift Valley we drive over some spectacular mountain passes, travelling through rolling tea plantations in the Tanzanian highlands before arriving at our camp outside Iringa.